SilverLinings89/Waveguide/Progress.md

 I switched to predefined case number 30 and fixed the shift problem mentioned yesterday.
 I expect stronger signal drop-off in the solutions since this waveguide is heavily bent.

+# Sunday, 12th of December

+I added some new code to the documentation.
+I will from now on continuously fill in documentation where it is missing.
+I have also rerun the documentation generator to check if it still works and gernerated a pdf and checked it into the repo.
+The document should be ready to be added to the dissertation document.

+# Tuesday, 14th of December

+First work on the computation of signal strength in the waveguide which is required for the hump examples to make sense.
+Also some cleanup work on the shape transformations, removing some old code that is bloating the codebase.

+# Wednesday, 15th of December

+Today I complete the signal strength computation.
+It is pretty fast the way it is right now.
+There might be some solution in dealii to evaluate the solution field at multiple quadrature points at once, which might be faster than the individual evaluations that I use now.
+However, this is a minimal effort after assembly and solving so it is negligible.
+The signal sstrength evaluation works now.

+Tomorrow, I will write minor testing code for mesh size and wavelength to check for appropriate mesh resolution based on the base wavelength, mesh size and epsilon.
+This will be usefull once I use shape optimization again.
+Additionally, I will need code to wrap optimization runs.
+I have all the optimization code already but need to work on the shape dof handling.